-That's why you're playing poker and not pogs.
+You're playing poker -- not pogs.

-In light of that, one of the mistakes I see the majority of newcomers make is slow-playing.
+In light of that, one of the mistakes a lot of poker newcomers make is slow-playing.
 Or slow-playing too much.

 Slow-playing, for the most part, is counterproductive.
 If your goal is to get the most money in the pot, how are you going to do that by checking?

 Here's an example of your average slow play:

 Effective stacks $200; blinds $1/$2.
-You're dealt 6♥ 6♣ on the button.
+You're dealt 66 on the button.
 A player from early position raises $6 and you make the call.

-The flop comes out 3♣ 6♠ A♣.
+The flop comes out 36A.
 Your opponent bets $10.
 You call.
-The turn is the T♦.
+The turn is the 10.

 Your opponent bets $18 and you just call.
-The river is the 7♦.
+The river is the 7.
 Your opponent checks and you bet $35.
 Your opponent calls.
-You table your set of sixes and he mucks his A♠ K♣.
+You table your set of sixes and he mucks his AK.
 You scoop a $138 pot.